Coal Creek Theater

 What We’re Doing

-35 years in, the award-winning Coal Creek Theater of Louisville is not slowing down.
+{cctl-years} years in, the award-winning Coal Creek Theater of Louisville is not slowing down.
 Curtains rise and fall, faces come and go—and the mission remains the same.
 Volunteers build every aspect of CCTL, from front of house to the Board of Directors.
-Those who start in one role often take on others, building skills while becoming part of what we build together.
+Those who start in one role often explore others, building skills and finding friendships, all while becoming part of what we build together.

 The Wins Along the Way